Applications for Exhibiting in 2016 are OPEN. The deadline to apply is 6pm, 30 November 2015

 My images do not work in your dimensions

 The dimensions are a guide only.
 If you are not happy with the quality in these dimensions by all means make them a little larger.
-Try not to go much smaller than 6 x 9cm or larger than 30 x 40cm.
-The optimum size for use on our website is 480 pixels wide.
-Square is best but they may also be landscape or portrait.
-If you are having problems with the 6 x 9cm guide, please resize them to 480 pixels wide on the shortest side, and they will come out a good average size for our purposes.
+Try not to much larger than 30 x 40cm.
+Ultimately if your application is successful your images will be resized to 480 pixels (on shortest side) for our website.
+They may be square, landscape or portrait.
+If you are having problems with the resizing your images in cm, please resize them to 480 pixels on the shortest side and this is usually suitable for the selection.

 If you really cannot reduce your image size make sure your application arrives well in advance of the deadline so that we have time to work on them.